| | | |

 Ingredients and Alternatives

-For these delightful protein pancakes without protein powder, you will need:
+To make these protein pancakes without protein powder, you will need:

-• 2 Tsp Baking Powder: This will help your pancakes rise and become fluffy.
+• Baking Powder: This will help your pancakes rise and become fluffy.

-• Optional toppings: Blueberries, Peanut Butter, Maple Syrup: These toppings bring extra flavor and nutritional benefits, but feel free to play around with your own favorites!
+• Optional toppings: Blueberries, Peanut Butter, Maple Syrup: These toppings bring extra flavor and nutritional benefits; feel free to play around with your own favorites!

 Ingredients for the protein pancakes in a bowl